tlin41390/MusicClassification/README.md

 ## Python Database Interface
-Loading our data for analysis from `Music_db` is accomplished in [`MusicClassification.ipynb`](MusicClassification.ipynb) using `pymongo` by first instatiating a client and reading the `.csv` data into a pandas
+Loading our data for analysis from `Music_db` is accomplished in [`MusicClassification.ipynb`](MusicClassification.ipynb) using `pymongo` by first instantiating a client and reading the `.csv` data into a pandas
 DataFrame:

 ```